 Differential nonlinearity is the difference between the measured change and the ideal 1 LSB change between any two adjacent codes.
-A specified differential nonlinearity of ± 1 LSB maximum ensures monotonicity.
-Therefore, the AD5722R/AD5732R/AD5752R DACs are guaranteed monotonic by design.
+A specified differential nonlinearity of \pm 1 LSB maximum ensures monotonicity.
+This DAC is guaranteed monotonic by design.
 A typical DNL vs. code plot can be seen in Figure 9.